Otto Muehl: From art to life

 Gradually, Muehl began to distance himself from "Aktion".
 He regarded the "happening as a bourgeois art form, mere art".
 The "transition from art to life" resulted in the founding of the Friedrichshof commune as a kind of anti-society.
 The declared aim was the destruction of bourgeois marriage and private property, free love, and collective education of the children.
 In 1974, he played a small role as a member of an anarchic/therapy commune in Dusan Makavejev's Sweet Movie.
-In the eighties, tensions within the commune increased until they culminated in a revolt.
+In the 1980s, tensions within the commune increased until they culminated in a revolt.
 When, on top of that, Muehl was arrested and imprisoned in 1991, the commune fell apart.
 In 1998, Muehl moved to Faro, Portugal to live in a new commune experiment.

 Muehl's authoritarianism at Friedrichshof commune

 Critics such as former community member Andreas Schlothauer point to Muehl's strong authoritarian tendencies.
 For example, Muehl did not expose himself to the rituals of the Aktionsanalyse.
 He required members to crush the "body armor" (after Wilhelm Reich) and in some individual cases he experimented with the so-called “Watschenanalyse” ("slapping analysis").
 He also created a "structure", in which all community members were placed in a hierarchical pecking order by numbering them.
 He established a "first wife" and prepared his son to become his successor.
 Paradoxically, in the hierarchical level right below Muehl was a strong matriarchal element of rival women, according to Schlothauer.